 Nothing is known of Lán Cǎihé’s training in the mountains, but soon he began to wander among the many villages of the plains.
-Tradition tells us that he wore the same garments both in summer and in winter, inattentive, like other teenagers, to both heat and cold.
+Tradition tells us that he wore the same garments both in summer and in winter, inattentive, like many teenagers, to both heat and cold.

 He did no work, but simply walked about, sometimes panhandling a little money, which he spent on wine or hung as a necklace about his neck or gave to the poor.
-Sometimes he simply dropped it along the road, which made him popular with children.
+Sometimes he simply dropped it along the road, which made him popular with beggars and children.

 Return to top

 When in his cups, he sang songs that reasonable people thought were nonsensical and gullible people thought must surely conceal great wisdom, although they couldn’t decide what it was.
 As he sang, he kept time with a three-foot-long staff.
 Tradition tells us that he was very good at telling jokes and at wisecracks and witty comebacks.
 It is even said that he could make people fall on the ground laughing.